MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 This restriction is in the admin center under **Enrollment device platform restrictions**.
 > [!NOTE]
 > Device platform enrollment restrictions use assignment filters.
-The update from Microsoft Entra to Intune to process user, group and filter assignments typically happens within 15 minutes.
+The update between Microsoft Entra and Intune that processes user, group, and filter assignments typically happens within 15 minutes.
 It's not instant.
-This time can affect enrollment assignments.
-Admins should enroll devices after several minutes, not immediately after adding the enrolling users to a group.
+This amount of time can affect enrollment assignments.
+You should wait and enroll devices several minutes after adding the enrolling users to a group, not immediately after.

 ### OS version
 This restriction enforces your maximum and minimum OS version requirements.
 This type of restriction works with the following operating systems: